 This makes you come across as a rebel, and they might get defensive.
 Instead, show it.
 Show that you really don’t care if they don’t like your decisions.
 Be absolutely unbothered about what they make of it.

 You should limit your interactions and time with toxic family members.
 Decide what topics you’re willing and not willing to talk about with them if you decide to talk at all.

 Try not to get pulled into their controlling behaviors.
 When you distance yourself from their toxic behavior, they realize it’s not working.
 They get a sense of your boundaries.
 Only reward pleasant behavior (if they show any) with your attention and engagement.

 4. Cutting the cord

-It won’t be easy cutting off all ties from your toxic parents if you still depend on them.
-If you can live on your own and their toxicity has reached extreme levels, this might be a viable option.
+It won’t be easy cutting off all ties with your toxic parents if you still depend on them.
+This might be a viable option if you can live independently and their toxicity has reached extreme levels.

 Think your parents are toxic?
 Take the toxic parents test to check their level of toxicity.